aazaff/startLearn.R/intermediateConcepts.md

     }
 ````

-You may have noticed that your **while( )** function has not stopped running yet.
-If you look closely , you'll see that it is mathematically impossible for Start to ever become higher than 20!
+You may have noticed that the above example of a **while( )** function never stops running.
+If you look closely, you'll see that it is mathematically impossible for Start to ever become higher than 20!
 This means that while( ) will ***never stop***.
 You can hit the **ESC** button on your keyboard to stop the expression from executing.

 This was one way for malicious hackers to destroy computers in the old days by making a computer infinitely repeat
 computationally intensive tasks.
 It is more of an annoyance nowadays than a danger, but make sure that your **while( )** condition will actually stop at some point.